- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 |Extras||32mm speakers, audio sharing, charge while using.|

-Best Helmet Bluetooth Headset for Riders on a Budget: THOKWOK BT-S3
+Best Motorcycle Bluetooth Headset for Riders on a Budget: THOKWOK BT-S3

-After you’ve bought your top of the line bike, invested in a good helmet, jacket, gloves and boots for riding, and filled up your tank, it’s understandable to be a bit dismayed when Sena tries to charge you $400 just to chat with your pack.
+After you’ve bought your top of the line bike, invested in a good helmet, jacket, gloves and boots for riding, and filled up your tank, it’s understandable to be a bit dismayed when Sena tries to charge you $400 just for a communication system to chat with your pack.

 That search led us to our pick for the best motorcycle bluetooth headset for riders on a budget: the THOKWOK BT-S3.